apache/hudi/docs/_docs/0_4_docker_demo.md

 ## Demo

-Stock Tracker data will be used to showcase both different Hudi Views and the effects of Compaction.
+Stock Tracker data will be used to showcase different Hudi query types and the effects of Compaction.

 Take a look at the directory `docker/demo/data`.
 There are 2 batches of stock data - each at 1 minute granularity.
 The first batch contains stocker tracker data for some stock symbols during the first hour of trading window (9:30 a.m to 10:30 a.m).
 The second batch contains tracker data for next 30 mins (10:30 - 11 a.m).
-Hudi will be used to ingest these batches to a dataset which will contain the latest stock tracker data at hour level granularity.
+Hudi will be used to ingest these batches to a table which will contain the latest stock tracker data at hour level granularity.
 The batches are windowed intentionally so that the second batch contains updates to some of the rows in the first batch.

 ### Step 1 : Publish the first batch to Kafka